Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Cole Porter (1891-1964) as a College Man[4]

 Porter was also heavily involved in extracurricular activities including music and cheerleading.
 During the football season he achieved an additional measure of campus fame for writing the fight songs, “Bull Dog” and “Bingo Eli Yale.”
 Porter added to his popularity by singing in the Glee Club, and writing suave, audacious musical comedy scores for the play (Cora and The Pot of Gold).
-Plays were often performed as part of the initiation ceremonies at his fraternity, Delta Kappa Epsilon, and for the smokers put on by the Yale Dramatic Association.
+Plays were often performed as part of the initiation ceremonies at his fraternity, Delta Kappa Epsilon (DKE), and for the smokers put on by the Yale Dramatic Association.

 Porter in the Vanderbilt Suite

 The documentary evidence of Cole Porter’s days at Yale is relatively thin, during those carefree, pre–World War I days.
 By no means were all of those days spent singing.
 One archive of material has eleven of Porter’s class notebooks, comprising more than 700 pages.
 Most of the entries are in pencil, and many are written on both sides of a sheet.
-One notebook includes review materials for Sophomore English (B5) and mentions such authors as Spenser, Milton, Bacon, Pope, Addison, Steele, and Swift.
+One notebook includes review materials for Sophomore English (B5) and mentions authors such as Spenser, Milton, Bacon, Pope, Addison, Steele and Swift.
 Two relate to a course entitled, “English Poets of the Nineteenth Century” (Wordsworth, Coleridge, Byron, Shelley, Keats, et al.), which Porter studied during his junior year (1911–1912).
-From his senior year there are notebooks on physiology, “French Literature of the Seventeenth Century,” “Tennyson and Browning,” and Shakespeare.
+From his senior year there are notebooks on physiology, “French Literature of the Seventeenth Century,” “Tennyson and Browning,” and of course, Shakespeare.

 Digging deeper, Porter’s college notebooks and papers are a fragment, outline, and incomplete cast list for an unfinished, somewhat fantastical musical fable about a circus troupe complete with clown, bareback rider, snake charmer, fat lady, skeleton, and manager.
 There are also early versions of lyrics for “Scandal,” from The Pot of Gold, “Maid of Santiago,” and “In the Land Where My Heart Is Born,” from The Kaleidoscope.
 William Lyon Phelps, the legendary English professor and Porter’s mentor in The Pundits, congratulated the Yale Dramat after seeing The Kaleidoscope for “having one man who is a real genius and who writes both words and music of such exceptional high order.”